by Kyler Tormey, The University of Texas at Austin College of Pharmacy

 While cleaning with household soap may not kill all virus particles, it will greatly decrease their numbers and your risk of exposure.

-Proper Coronavirus Disinfecting: Wet the Surface, Wait It Out
+Proper COVID Disinfecting: Wet the Surface, Wait It Out

 After you clean a surface, you should apply a disinfectant to kill any remaining coronavirus particles.
 To kill viruses, you must fully soak the surface you are aiming to disinfect, so that it appears visibly wet.
 Read the product labels to make sure you are giving the products time to work.
 Many disinfecting products must remain on a surface for about 2 to 10 minutes to kill viruses and bacteria.